BY: JEREMY MORRIS | JANUARY 11, 2018

 In the span of four years, Giannis has evolved from an unknown foreign prospect into the Greek Freak, then into a “unicorn”, and now to something that’s beyond any preexisting class or category.
-If he continues developing and can avoid major injury troubles to play a full career, he could very well end up being categorized as one of the greatest to ever play the game.
-And who’s to say that he won’t?
-There’s simply no way to predict what the ceiling might be for someone so unlike anything the NBA has ever seen.
+If he continues developing and can avoid any major injuries, he will go down as one of the greatest to ever play the game, and not top 100 or Hall of Fame great – Jordan, Russel, Kareem, Lebron great.
+The question is how far up that list he can go.
+And so far, it’s unanswerable because there’s simply no way to predict what the ceiling might be for someone so unlike anything the NBA has ever seen.

 Sometime between Kevin Durant taking a young and unproven Thunder team to the Finals and Anthony Davis’s First Team All-Rookie selection, the term “unicorn” entered NBA vernacular.

 It was an apt description for Durant and even Davis at the start of his career.
 But as the NBA has evolved into a style of play that emphasizes tempo, spacing the floor, outside shooting, and versatility, traditional big men have become few and far between.
-Rather than Shaq, Hakeem, Ewing, and the dominant Centers of the 90’s, kids of the 2000’s have grown up idolizing players like Kobe, Lebron, Dirk, Iverson, and Ray Allen among others.
+Rather than Jordan, Shaq, Hakeem, Ewing, and the dominant Centers of the 90’s, kids of the 2000’s have grown up idolizing players like Kobe, Lebron, Dirk, KD, and Curry among others.
 Instead of a dunk, a dream shake, or hook shot, aspiring NBA stars on driveways and playgrounds have been reenacting their favorite players crossing up defenders, shooting step-back threes, and pulling up from 28 feet in transition.
-The game’s evolution towards athleticism over size, combined with its increased global popularity has created a league full of multi-talented players with size and athleticism that would have made them once in a generation caliber players in any other era.
+The game’s evolution to athleticism over size and strength, combined with its increased global popularity has created a league full of multi-talented players who blend length and athleticism in a way that was only seen once in a generation, or even less.
 Depending on who you ask, the current NBA has somewhere between eight and twelve “unicorns”.

 Unicorn, presumably, caught on because of the rarity of players like Durant and Davis.
-Unicorns are supposed to be anomalies, mystical seldom seen creatures, shrouded in mystery.
+Unicorns are supposed to be anomalies, mystical seldom-seen creatures, shrouded in mystery.
 They’re mentioned in myths and folktales spanning centuries and continents and in almost every instance, there is only one unicorn.
 Nowhere will you find eight or more.
-Eight applies to Santa’s Reindeer and Budweiser Clydesdales but not unicorns.
-Once we reach the point of flirting with double digits and between a quarter and a third of 32 teams have one on their roster, it’s time to lay unicorn to rest.
+Eight applies to Santa’s Reindeer and Budweiser Clydesdales, but not unicorns.
+Once we reach the point of flirting with double digits and a quarter to a third of 30 teams having one, it’s time to lay unicorn to rest.

 This is just wishful (and logical) thinking on my part though.
 I realize that unicorn has become such a widely used and accepted term that we can’t un-ring this bell.
-No matter how inaccurate or even contradictory it may be, it is unfortunately but almost certainly here to stay.
+No matter how inaccurate or it may be, it is unfortunately, but almost certainly, here to stay.
 At least it will be a nice addition to my collection of phrases I’d be happy never to hear again.
 I’ll put it right between “Dilly Dilly” and the addition of “-gate” to any and all scandals or controversies.

-If we’re sticking with unicorn, I do have one stipulation – Giannis Antetokounmpo needs his own designation and it needs to be something less common, more majestic, and having greater powers than a unicorn.
+If we’re sticking with unicorn, I do have one stipulation – Giannis Antetokounmpo needs his own designation.
+And it needs to be something less common, more majestic, and having greater powers than a unicorn.
 Perhaps a giant Unicorn/Lock Ness Monster/Chupacabra hybrid that breathes fire and flies?
-Or maybe Pegasus since Pegasus also flies and requires less explanation.
+Or maybe Pegasus since there’s only one, he flies, and “Pegasus” requires syllables and explanation.

-The Giannis stipulation isn’t a knock on Porzingis, Anthony Davis, Karl-Anthony Towns, Joel Embiid or any of the other handful of players who have been given the unicorn label.
-All of these players are incredible, versatile, franchise players who create mismatches and make highlight plays night in and night out but Giannis is on a different level.
+It’s just that Giannis is on a different level.
 Watch five minutes of a Bucks game and it’s abundantly clear why he’s called the Greek Freak.
-But peal back the onion, look at the totality of the things he can do, his development year over year, and his path to the NBA.
-The more you look, the more impressive and otherworldly he is.
+Peal back the onion, look at the totality of the things he can do, his development year over year, his path to the NBA, and he’s even more impressive and otherworldly.

 The list of guys with a 6’11 frame and 7’2 wingspan who have ever played the game is a short one.
 So are the lists of players with a 40” vertical and of players that can play all five positions at both ends of the floor.
 There’s been a only a handful of players in NBA history who had the combination of size and athleticism to make both the first two lists.
 Giannis Antetokuonmpo is the only person the NBA has ever seen that makes all three.